 An article in the WSJ showcased leukemia survivor Jennifer Jones Austin.
 Since receiving a double cord blood transplant from two babies in 2010, Jones Austin has become an advocate for cord blood donation.

-The article showcases Jennifer Austin Jones, a cord blood transplant survivor who is on the board of the New York Blood Center cord blood bank and the Icla da Silva Foundation that focuses on recruiting minority donors.
-Jones is now in the public eye as co-chair of mayor-elect Bill de Blasio's transition team.
+She serves on the board of the New York Blood Center, home to the world's oldest and largest public cord blood bank.
+She is also on the board of the Icla da Silva Foundation, the nation's largest recruiter of minority donors.
+Jones Austin is currently in the public eye as co-chair of New York City mayor-elect Bill de Blasio's transition team.

 Previous articles :

 |28-May-2014||- Sir Richard Branson's cord blood bank saves boy|

 |30-Apr-2014||- WSJ: Inside the Private Umbilical Cord Blood Banking Business|

 |19-Feb-2014||- Cost of Cord Blood Therapy for Cerebral Palsy|